cyber-dojo/runner/README.md

   return :amber
 }
 ```
-- If this file does not exist in the named image, the colour is "amber".
+- If this file does not exist in *image_name*, the *colour* is "amber".
-- If the contents of this file raises an exception when eval'd or called, the colour is "amber".
+- If the contents of this file raises an exception when eval'd or called, the *colour* is "amber".
-- If the lambda returns anything other than :red, :amber, or :green, the colour is "amber".
+- If the lambda returns anything other than :red, :amber, or :green, the *colour* is "amber".

 - - - -